ShashwatiBuragohain/GPT2_RLHF_PPO_OpenSource/README.md

 # RLHF_PPO_Tuned_GPT2
 **RLHF_PPO_Tuned_GPT2** fine-tunes GPT-2 using **Reinforcement Learning from Human Feedback (RLHF)** and **Proximal Policy Optimization (PPO)** to generate responses aligned with human preferences.
 This project enhances response helpfulness, truthfulness, and harmlessness through reward-based learning, significantly outperforming the vanilla GPT-2 model.
+The project focuses on alignment: teaching language models not just to sound good, but to behave responsibly when answering both normal and unsafe prompts.
 ## Fine-Tuning Process
 #### Reward Model Training: